 Candidates are prospective employees, but they may also be potential customers their friends or relatives may also be too!
 Whether they are offered a job or not, the way in which you treat candidates can play an important role in maintaining a favourable and professional company image.

 Remember that an interview is a two-way process and the candidate will be selecting you as much as you are selecting them.
 The golden rule of selection is therefore – TREAT THE CANDIDATE AS A CUSTOMER.

-Ensure you have all your staff records up to date and that they are compliant.
-This is essential to ensure that the business meets legislations:
+In order to recruit the right people, you should ensure you have all your staff records up to date and that they are compliant.
+This is essential to ensure that the business meets legislation:

 - Offer Letter

 - Staff Payroll, right to work in the UK and NOK information

 - Working time Directive

 We can help with all aspects of the recruitment process and advise on how to recruit the right people.
 You may also be interested in our case study on recruiting virtually and our advice on how to onboard new starters remotely.